Rick hears his neighbor’s cat on his front porch.

 “Thank you, we’ll do that,” Jared told her.
 We said goodbye, and Mrs. Billingsley left.

 Jared looked at me and grinned.
-“Amazing.
+“That’s excellent.
 Now we can call the Walnut Creek police.
 I’ll start with that, reporting the burglary of furniture from the Rios’ house and the attempt to break in again this morning.
-I’ll identify Ted Loaming as the perp and that Mrs. Billingsley as a witness.
-I want to tie him up, and that’s the fastest way.
+I’ll identify Ted Loaming as the perp and Mrs. Billingsley as a witness.
+I want to restrain him, and that’s the fastest way.